-The authors are grateful to Doris Meertens for FIB preparation of specimens for HAADF STEM, Dr. Dongsheng Song and Dr. Xiankui Wei for valuable discussions, and Dr. Juri Barthel, Dr. Lothar Houben and Dr. Hongchu Du for providing softwares or scripts.
+The authors are grateful to Doris Meertens for FIB preparation of specimens for HAADF STEM, Dongsheng Song and Xiankui Wei for valuable discussions, and Juri Barthel, Lothar Houben, and Hongchu Du for providing software programs or scripts.
 Part of this project was supported by the Swiss National Science Foundation (Grant No. 200021-153173).
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreements 856538 (3D MAGiC) and 823717 (ESTEEM3), as well as from the DARPA TEE program through grant MIPR# HR0011831554 and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 405553726 - TRR 270.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program under grant agreements 856538 (3D MAGiC) and 823717 (ESTEEM3), as well as from the DARPA TEE program through grant MIPR no. HR0011831554 and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Project ID 405553726-TRR 270.